Ternuvate

 Ternuvate (Тернувате) is a rural settlement in Zaporizhzhia Raion, Zaporizhzhia Oblast, southern Ukraine.
 It was formerly administered under Novomykolaivka Raion before 2020.
-Population: Ternuvate is the administrative center of the Ternuvate Council, a local government body that also administers three other villages.
+Population: Ternuvate is the administrative center of the Ternuvate settlement hromada, a local government body that also administers three other villages.

 History

 The settlement was first founded in 1898 as a settlement of Haichur.
 After World War II, it was renamed Ternuvate.

 Until 26 January 2024, Ternuvate was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Ternuvate became a rural settlement.

+On 30 January 2026, the Russian Ministry of Defence reported that Russian forces had captured the settlement as part of the Russo-Ukrainian war.
+However, in early February Ukrainian Defence Forces declared that the village had been cleared of Russian troops, although threat of enemy penetration in the area remained.